Louise-Jeanne Tiercelin de La Colleterie: Biography

-She had a son by the king: Benoît-Louis Le Duc (1764-1837).
-When the abbé de Lustrac encouraged her to plot to have her son legitimised, the king discontinued the affair and had her confined to the Bastille on 25 July 1765; she was released with a pension of 30.000 livres on 18 August.
-She did not marry but lived as a boarder in several convents and had several love affairs, notably with the Comte de Langeac and the American adventurer Paul Jones.
-She was often placed in debt, spending about 100.000 livres annually, which was paid by the royal treasury; both by Louis XV and his successor Louis XVI.
+She had several other love affairs, notably with the Comte de Langeac and was rumoured to have been with the Anglo-American naval officer John Paul Jones.
+She was often in debt, spending about 100,000 livres annually, which was paid by the royal treasury; both by Louis XV and his successor Louis XVI.

-She died of cancer on 5 July 1779, at the age of 32.
+She died of cancer on 5 July 1779, at the age of 32, in the same convent where her sister was in Holy orders.